microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 When we're parsing keybindings, we'll need to construct args for each of the events to go with each binding.
-When we find some key chord bound to a given Action, we'll construct the `IKeyBindingArgs` for that action.
+When we find some key chord bound to a given Action, we'll construct the `IActionArgs` for that action.
 For many actions, these args will be an empty class.
 However, when we do find an action that needs additional parsing, `AppKeyBindingsSerialization` will do the extra work to parse the args for that action.

+We'll keep a collection of functions that can be used for quickly determining how to parse the args for an action if necessary.
+This map will be a `std::unordered_map<ShortcutAction, function<IActionArgs(Json::Value)>>`.
+For most actions which don't require args, the function in this map will be set to nullptr, and we'll know that the action doesn't need to parse any more args.
+However, for actions that _do_ require args, we'll set up a global function that can be used to parse a json blob into an `IActionArgs`.

-Once the `IKeyBindingArgs` is built for the keybinding, we'll set it in `AppKeyBindings` with a updated `AppKeyBindings::SetKeyBinding` call.
+Once the `IActionArgs` is built for the keybinding, we'll set it in `AppKeyBindings` with a updated `AppKeyBindings::SetKeyBinding` call.
 `SetKeyBinding`'s signature will be updated to take a `ActionAndArgs` instead.
+Should an action not need arguments, the `Args` member can be left `null` in the `ActionAndArgs`.

 ### Executing KeyBinding Actions with Arguments

-When we're handling a keybinding in `AppKeyBindings::_DoAction`, we'll trigger the event handlers with the `IKeyBindingArgs` we've stored in the map with the `ShortcutAction`.
+When we're handling a keybinding in `AppKeyBindings::_DoAction`, we'll trigger the event handlers with the `IActionArgs` we've stored in the map with the `ShortcutAction`.

 Then, in `App`, we'll handle each of these events.
 We set up lambdas as event handlers for each event in `App::_HookupKeyBindings`.
-In each of those functions, We'll inspect the `IKeyBindingArgs` parameter, and use args from its implementation to call callbacks in the `App` class.
+In each of those functions, We'll inspect the `IActionArgs` parameter, and use args from its implementation to call callbacks in the `App` class.
 We will update `App` to have methods defined with the actual keybinding function signatures.